danmactough/node-feedparser-old/README.markdown

 The following are the major contributors of `node-feedparser` (in no specific order).

   * Dan MacTough ([danmactough](http://github.com/danmactough))

+Although `node-feedparser` no longer shares any code with `node-easyrss`, it was an inspiration.
+The following are the major contributors of `node-easyrss` (in no specific order).

   * Nicholas Penree ([drudge](http://github.com/drudge))
   * Rob Searles ([ibrow](http://github.com/ibrow))
   * Jeremy Knope ([jfro](http://github.com/jfro))
   * Hannah Fouasnon ([fouasnon](http://github.com/fouasnon))

 ## License